Henri Deterding: Career

 Soon gaining the nickname of "the Napoleon of Oil", Deterding was responsible for developing the tanker fleet that enabled Royal Dutch to compete with the Shell company of Marcus Samuel.
 He led Royal Dutch to several major mergers and acquisitions, including the merger with Samuel's "Shell" Transport and Trading Company in 1907 and the purchase of Azerbaijan oil fields from the Rothschild family in 1911.
 In the last years of his life, Deterding was controversial when he became an admirer of the German Nazi Party.
-In 1936, he discussed with them the sale of a year's oil reserves on credit; the next year, he was forced to resign from the position of general manager, but remained a member of the company's board.
+In 1936, he discussed with them the sale of a year's oil reserves on credit.

+In 1936 he resigned from the position of general manager, but remained a member of the company's board.